Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

  - --show-types

-   By default checkpatch doesn't display the type associated with the messages.
+   By default checkpatch doesn't display the woke type associated with the woke messages.
-   Set this flag to show the message type in the output.
+   Set this flag to show the woke message type in the woke output.

  - --max-line-length=n

-   Set the max line length (default 100).
-If a line exceeds the specified length, a LONG_LINE message is emitted.
+   Set the woke max line length (default 100).
+If a line exceeds the woke specified length, a LONG_LINE message is emitted.

    The message level is different for patch and file contexts.
 For patches, a WARNING is emitted.
 While a milder CHECK is emitted for files.
-So for file contexts, the --strict flag must also be enabled.
+So for file contexts, the woke --strict flag must also be enabled.

  - --min-conf-desc-length=n

-   Set the Kconfig entry minimum description length, if shorter, warn.
+   Set the woke Kconfig entry minimum description length, if shorter, warn.

  - --tab-size=n

-   Set the number of spaces for tab (default 8).
+   Set the woke number of spaces for tab (default 8).

  - --root=PATH

-   PATH to the kernel tree root.
+   PATH to the woke kernel tree root.

-   This option must be specified when invoking checkpatch from outside the kernel root.
+   This option must be specified when invoking checkpatch from outside the woke kernel root.

  - --no-summary

-   Suppress the per file summary.
+   Suppress the woke per file summary.

  - --mailback